Sikkim Tourism Map: Find top attractions and travel routes in Sikkim

 Yuksom: The Historic Capital

 Yuksom, the little town that served as Sikkim’s first capital, is very important historically.
 In 1642, Sikkim’s first Chogyal, or king, was crowned here.
-The settlement serves as the beginning point for the well-known Dzongri and Goecha La treks and is encircled by thick trees.
-The Norbugang Coronation Throne, a stone throne where the first monarch was crowned, is also located in Yuksom.
-This location is serene and ideal for anyone who want to think back on the rich past of the area.
+The settlement serves as the beginning point for the well known Dzongri and Goecha La treks and is encircled by thick trees.

 Lachung and Lachen: The Twin Gems of North Sikkim

 North Sikkim’s Lachung and Lachen villages provide as entry points to some of the most breathtaking natural locations in the area.
-Yumthang Valley, or the Valley of Flowers, is the reason Lachung is well-known.
+Yumthang Valley, or the Valley of Flowers, is the reason Lachung is well known.
 This valley is a wonderful area to explore in the spring and is home to a variety of alpine flowers.

 The trek to one of the world’s highest lakes, Gurudongmar Lake, begins at Lachen, which is a few hours’ drive from Lachung.
 The lake is a breathtakingly beautiful natural location that is revered by both Buddhists and Hindus.